Jackson... Your Vacation Destination

 Together these villages located on the edges of 750,000 acres of the White Mountain National Forest offer spectacular natural beauty, and as much four season recreation as you'll find in all of the northeastern United States.
 Hiking, biking, canoeing, kayaking, fishing, horse back riding, golfing, ice skating, snowshoeing, downhill and cross-country skiing on some of the finest trails in the East and sleigh rides that whisk you away and make you feel as though you have landed in a Currier and Ives landscape.

-Jackson is "Picture Perfect" vacation destination who's history continues to stay alive through the continued efforts of the Jackson Historical Society members and volunteers who are very active in preserving and presenting local history.
+Jackson is "Picture Perfect" vacation and wedding destination who's history continues to stay alive through the continued efforts of the Jackson Historical Society members and volunteers who are very active in preserving and presenting local history.
 Visit the historic Trickey Barn which was completely dismantled, moved and reconstructed into the beautiful new Jackson Library.
 The former Trickey Barn cupola now rests just a few short steps outside of the Library located on route 16 A right in the heart of Jackson Village.
 You can learn all about the history of this building and more at the Historic Society located along the "Village Loop" at the junction of Route 16 and 16A one half mile north of the covered bridge... where you'll find Jackson history come alive.

 Jackson Village...
 Northern Hospitality at its best!